zhullyb/monyhar/monyhar/docs/accessibility/overview.md

 From that it's possible to compute the bounding box of any individual character.

-The inline text boxes are part of Chromium's internal accessibility tree.
+The inline text boxes are part of Monyhar's internal accessibility tree.
 They're used purely internally and aren't ever exposed directly via any native accessibility APIs.

 For example, suppose that a document contains a text field with the text "Hello world", but the field is narrow, so "Hello" is on the first line and "World" is on the second line.
-Internally Chromium's accessibility tree might look like this:
+Internally Monyhar's accessibility tree might look like this:

 ```